Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

   - [Geospatial Presentation](https://nbviewer.jupyter.org/github/Jaseibert/GeospatialPresentation/blob/master/Geospatial-Analysis-Intro.ipynb): This is the notebook behind my May 15th Greater Evansville Data Science Presentation.
 It covers several unique geospatial packages in the python ecosystem.

 	_Tools: folium, geoPandas, geopy_

+- ###  Machine Learning & Data Engineering

+	- [Working with the Spotify API](https://nbviewer.jupyter.org/github/Jaseibert/Spotipy_and_Spotify_API/blob/master/Notebook.ipynb): This repository contains a notebook that explains how to use the Spotify API to gather data from the Spotify API.

 I also dabble in all other kinds of technology.
 You can find a general portfolio covering my some of my past work [here](https://jeremyseibert.com).